alenasc/CS50x-Final-Project/README.md

 #### Live Demo: [2WATCH](http://54.91.90.12/)
 #### Description: A social Flask app for film & TV lovers: explore upcoming releases, random scenes, build watchlists, tier‑rank titles, craft Top 10 lists and share profiles — powered by the TMDb & YouTube Data APIs.

+2WATCH makes real‑time API calls to TMDb and YouTube on each request,
+ensuring your carousels, searches, tier lists and random scenes are always
+pulled from the freshest data available—no extra work required!

 ## 📋 Table of Contents